tokoinofficial/t-chain-payment-js-example/README.md

 This is a sample application for merchants. includes backend and frontend.

-`Frontend (website folder)`: use the `t-chain-payment` library to deposit or generate QrCode and use scan on the `T-Wallet` mobile app
+`Frontend (website folder)`: use the `t-chain-payment` library to deposit/generate QR Code.
+Then, scanning the QR code with `T-Wallet` for payment

 `Backend (server folder)`: define webhook to receive transactions from T-Chain